Ikarus999/TRE/README.md

-# TRE
+# Invertex
-The Reverse Encryption
+The Unique Invert Encryption

 a => z